jamestelfer/github-app-auth-buildkite-plugin/README.md

 [`chinmina-bridge`][chinmina-bridge].
 This must correlate with the value configured in the `chinmina-bridge` settings.

-A recommendation: `chinmina-bridge:your-github-organization`.
+A recommendation: `github-app-auth:your-github-organization`.
 This is specific to the purpose of the token, and also scoped to the GitHub organization that tokens will be vended for. `chinmina-bridge`'s GitHub app is configured for a particular GitHub organization/user, so if you have multiple organizations,